- Video: How to Deal with Headaches in Children

-- You can give your child a supplement of feverfew which is shown to have reduced migraine headaches by 25%.
+- You can give your child Feverfew supplements, which are said to reduce migraine headaches by 25%.

 - You can also use peppermint oil to soothe nerves in order to relieve tension headaches.
 Mix a couple of drops of this essential oil in almond oil and massage the head.

 - Your child could also try aromatherapy with steam.
 Mix either a few drops of lavender oil or eucalyptus oil to relieve sinus headaches.

 - Cinnamon is also known to reduce headaches.
 Mix a pinch of the freshly grated spice in warm milk and have your child drink it every night before bed.

 - Clove has shown to reduce pain and can be chewed on during any time of the day.

 One of the things that can help your child deal with headaches is teaching her different methods to help her deal with or avoid headaches.